sajidahmed21/CSC309_A4/report.md

 Within a class, there are two types of roles: instructor and student.
 Since instructor's post should be a collection of view for the student to understand immediately, we have separated the instructor posts from students' comments/posts.

 This feature is to improve the user experience for both instructors and students such that instructor's post will not be overflooded by students' reviews / comments and that students are able to view and understand instructor's posts immediately.

+### Notifications
+Notification feature is primarily for the follower to have an instant update for their followee.
+The follower is being signaled when the followee has enrolled in a course.

+We thought that it would be meaningless if the follower has followed a person but are not alerted when the followee has enrolled in a class.
+Notification feature acts like a news feed to the user to automatically update their followee's current activity.
+This notification may even trigger the follower to enroll in the same course as the followee.

+### Popular Courses Suggestion
+Popular Courses Suggestion feature allows all user and non-user to view what is currently the most popular courses.
+The user may gain a bigger understanding of what the learnR community is mainly interested, and the user may even be attracted and enroll in it.
+Also, this feature is also available for non-user.
+Due to this feature, the non-user may be attracted to these top courses and become one of  LearnR Community.

 ## Using the Web App